xapian/xapian-docsprint/howtos/range_queries.rst

 We haven't yet done anything with population.
-What we want is something that behaves like :xapian-class:`NumberRangeProcessor`, but knows what reason possible values are.
+What we want is something that behaves like :xapian-class:`NumberRangeProcessor`, but knows what reasonable population values are.
 If we insert it *before* the :xapian-class:`NumberRangeProcessor` on slot 1 (year), it can pick up anything that should be treated as a population, and let everything else be treated as a year range.